paga16-hash/anonymous-shard/doc/website/docs/report/implementation/implementation.md

 A possible enhancement involves authenticated onion services, which require users to provide an authentication token before gaining access.
 This strengthens security by restricting access to authorized users only.
 Tor Browser supports this mechanism, allowing users to enter a private key when prompted.

-An encountered problem while the containerization process of the system inherent to how Hidden Services are managed by Tor can be found in the Deployment Chapter~\ref{subsubsec:dockerfile}.
+An encountered problem while the containerization process of the system inherent to how Hidden Services are managed by Tor can be found in the Deployment Chapter.

 **[Entry Nodes](https://support.torproject.org/about/entry-guards/)** (or **Guard Nodes**) are the first relay point your traffic passes through when connecting to Tor.
 They are responsible for establishing the connection between your device and the Tor network, providing anonymity by masking your real IP address.